 This game has a prerelease article

-Tear Ring Saga is a totally-not-Fire-Emblem-game on the PlayStation.
-Shouzou Kaga, the mastermind behind the first five Fire Emblem games, left Intelligent Systems to create his own Fire Emblem clone after the planned N64 entry was cancelled...
-Needless to say, Nintendo weren't happy.
+Tear Ring Saga is a totally-not-a-Fire Emblem-game tactical RPG.
+Shouzou Kaga, the mastermind behind the first five Fire Emblem games, left Intelligent Systems to create his own Fire Emblem clone after the planned Nintendo 64 entry was cancelled.

 Mechanically, it reintroduces many features from Fire Emblem Gaiden.
 It later got a more original sequel for the PlayStation 2 that retains its Japan-only status.

-Over half the character portraits (roughly 30) went unused, also due to the name change.
+Over half the character portraits (roughly 30!) go unused, also due to the name change.

 Unused Portrait Animations

 It seems at some point all characters may have been planned to have blinking and talking animations.
 A good handful of character portraits in the game have unused graphics for blinking animations, though only Miradona blinks in the final game.
 Julius, interestingly, has frames for mouth movement as well.